Design and performance of a high-pressure xenon gas TPC as a prototype for a large-scale neutrinoless double-beta decay search: Analysis

 \subsection{Correction for $z$-dependence}

 Figure~\ref{fig:z_dependence} shows the photon counts of the K$_\alpha$ peak as a function of the $z$-position defined as the weighted average of the light amount.
 The light yield decreases for events far from the ELCC.
 This is considered to be due to loss of ionization electrons due to capture by impurities such as oxygen.
 In the region below 3~cm, the light yield increases non-linearity.
 Non-uniformity of the light yield depending on the event position relative to the cell position is also observed in that region.
+The position dependence on the initial electron position 2~cm above the ELCC is also reproduced by a simulation at 4~bar.

 The reduced yield in 3~cm$\leq z \leq$10~cm is fitted with a linear function.
 Using the fitted parameters, the $z$-dependence is corrected to be flat for every sampling point of the 5~MS$/$s ADC.